skirino/slides/slides/antikythera_framework/slides.md

 ### Antikythera instance

 - A mix project to manage deps/configs for a specific antikythera cluster
-- Antikythera instance must depend on antikythera
+    - directly depends on antikythera
 - All gears in the cluster depend on the antikythera instance
     - by doing so gears share the same deps/configs
-- To make this dependency structure work, antikythera's mix settings are rather tricky...

 ---